ArwynHwyl/ArwynHwyl/README.md

 # 🐺 Hi, I'm ArwynHwyl (The Wolf)
 ### **Software Engineer | Security Enthusiast | Aspiring Red team,APT Engineer**

-I am a high-achieving **Software Engineering student (International Program)** at the College of Arts, Media and Technology (CAMT), Chiang Mai University.
-With a **GPA of 3.47**, I bridge the gap between robust software development and offensive security operations.
+I am a  **Software Engineering student (International Program)** at the College of Arts, Media and Technology (CAMT), Chiang Mai University.
+I bridge the gap between robust software development and offensive security operations.

-Currently, I serve as a **Teaching Assistant (TA)** for both **DevOps (AWS/Infrastructure)** and **Java Programming**, mentoring students on how to build, deploy, and secure scalable systems and how to collaborating in team enviroment.
+Currently, I serve as a **Teaching Assistant (TA)** for both **DevOps (AWS/Infrastructure)** and **Java Programming**, mentoring students on how to build, deploy, secure scalable systems and how to collaborating in team enviroment.

 ---